bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 82°
-- Mostly Clear
+- Partly Cloudy
 - 36% humidity
 - 13 mph wind
-- 30% cloud cover
+- 41% cloud cover
 - 38 AQI 🟩
-- 0.41 inches of rain expected in the next 48 hours
+- 0.27 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>